snowiewdev/cheatsheet/README.md

 ```
 git merge main
 ```
-> submit your pull request to merge with main branch
+> to make sure your current branch is up-to-date with main branch

-Or you can submit a pull request via GitHub interface
+Then Push your changes in your repo/branch, Submit a pull request via GitHub interface via clicking the 'Compare & pull request' button & "Create pull request"